+So, how does a garage increase the value of a home?
 The garage is not only for the parking of motor vehicles but also for the storage of all the other objects that cannot be stored satisfactorily within the house.
 These items can include boats, trailers, sporting equipment, gardening tools, hobby activities and many other household items.

 Many older houses were built with a very small single garage or without a garage at all.
 An owner can greatly increase the value of an older property by adding a garage and improving vehicle access.

 Garages go far beyond car storage.
 Desirable homes need spacious double garages which are integrated seamlessly into the home’s facade and offer internal access to the home.

 With any garage – either for a new house or a house renovation – internal access into the house is a strong preference for both security purposes and also weather protection.

 A double garage is a large space and requires careful integration into the street façade.
 The colour and type of garage door can have a strong visual impact.
 The driveway selection will equally be important to coordinate with the landscaping and to avoid the harsh glare associated with large areas of plain concrete.